 Words and pictures

 Great print and online adverts rely on a neat marriage of copy and design.

-Like this.

-But also very much like this, from French poet Apollinaire:
+Like this, from French poet Apollinaire:

 (By Guillaume Apollinaire (Own work) [Public domain], via Wikimedia Commons)